Being a governor at Stanmore College

 The recruitment process

-- After a provisional expression of interest, we hold an informal briefing with the Clerk and Principal to outline the role, responsibilities and suitability of a candidate
+- After a provisional expression of interest, we hold an informal briefing with the Director of Governance and Principal to outline the role, responsibilities and suitability of a candidate

-- If the candidate wishes to apply and there is a vacancy details, such as a CV and supporting statement, are forwarded to the Search Committee who will conduct an interview
+- If the candidate wishes to apply and there is a vacancy details, such as a CV and supporting statement, are forwarded to the Governance Committee who will conduct an interview

 - If suitable, the candidate will be recommended to the Board who can then approve the nomination.